Living in the Age of Airplanes: Critical response

-Film critics were polarized on the contents of Living in the Age of Airplanes; many praised it as a celebratory and insightful look at aviation while others panned it as an endorsement of the industry, although Snow thought that is not a bad thing.
+Film critics were polarized on the contents of Living in the Age of Airplanes; many praised it as a celebratory and insightful look at aviation while others panned it as an publicity stunt of the industry, although Snow thought that is not a bad thing.
+On review aggregator Rotten Tomatoes, the film received a 63% score with an average rating of 7.10/10, based on eight critic reviews.
 The film drew praise from voice actor Roger Craig Smith, journalists Jon Ostrower and Amelia Rose Earhart, personality Jason Silva, and Jason Rabinowitz, host of Flightradar24's podcast AvTalk.

-Narrative
+The film was also endorsed by prominent figures in the aviation industry, and was used in a 2018 event in collaboration with several United States airlines in response to the decline in the number of pilots.

 Several critics thought it succeeds in showing the difficulty of life pre-aviation and the subtle impacts of aviation, making it an overall emotional experience; Paula Fleri-Soler of the Times of Malta called it "An ode to planes".
 Its ending was praised as a tearjerker.
-Sandie Angulo Chen of Common Sense Media recommended it as an add-on to a museum admission, especially for aviation enthusiasts, citing its rich visuals and educational value.
 Tiffany Lafleur of The Concordian noted the flawless transition between topics with no fillers and recommended it for documentary fans.
 The quality of Ford's narration received polarizing opinions; some reviewers called it stiff and overblown, though it was also labeled awe-inspiring and personal.
-Michael D. Reid of the Times Colonist credited much of the film's success to Ford, calling the line "The airplane is the closest thing we've ever had to a time machine" the most-powerful of the film.
-Cosand said the narrative is similar to that of Rocky Mountain Express (2011) but with more landscape cinematography.
-Aviation publications said Living in the Age of Airplanes will most like appeal to a wide audience rather than a niche aviation community, though Fleri-Soler said otherwise.
-Some critics stressed the importance of viewing the film as if one has never heard of aviation because Ford's narration instructs early on; "for only with a blank canvas can one truly appreciate the significance of this film".
-The film was also endorsed by prominent figures in the aviation industry, and was used in a 2018 event in collaboration with several United States airlines in response to the decline in the number of pilots.
+Michael D. Reid of the Times Colonist credited much of the film's success to Ford, calling the line "The airplane is the closest thing we've ever had to a time machine" the most powerful of the film.
+Aviation publications said Living in the Age of Airplanes will most like appeal to a wide audience rather than a niche aviation community, though Fleri-Soler opined otherwise.
+Some critics stressed the importance of viewing the film without judgment on aviation, "for only with a blank canvas can one truly appreciate the significance of this film".